polinaSharabarina/juice-docs/docs/juice/intro.md

 - Connect a single client to multiple GPUs for high-performance parallel computing
 - Share a single GPU among multiple clients for optimal resource utilization
 - Scale your GPU resources up or down based on your needs

-<Link className="button button--primary" to="https://www.juicelabs.co/">Learn more about Juice's capabilities</Link>